 The Company expects deferred incentive awards to constitute a significant component of employees' variable compensation and to be designed to protect the Company's long-term interests and align with shareholders' interests.
+Some employees, including members of the Management Board, receive a greater proportion of their compensation in share-based instruments.
 Notwithstanding this, our 'pay for performance' philosophy means that where a variable award is not appropriate, none will be paid and every year a proportion of our eligible population receives no variable compensation.